From closed shells to open shells: Coupled-cluster calculations of atomic nuclei: Results

 \subsection{Two-neutron separation energies}

 We focus on the two-neutron separation energies

-which provide signatures of shell closures and serve as key indicators for locating the neutron drip line.
-Theoretical uncertainties in neighboring systems are strongly correlated and hence separation energies benefit from substantial cancellation of systematic errors.
-Therefore, a reliable description of $S_{2n}$ is already expected at the present approximation levels, even without including triples.
+which provide signatures of shell closures and serve as key indicators for identifying the neutron drip line.
+Because neighboring isotopes are computed within the same Hamiltonian and many-body framework, their theoretical uncertainties are strongly correlated.
+Consequently, separation energies benefit from a substantial cancellation of systematic errors.
+Corrections from neglected triples corrections are size-extensive and therefore scale linearly with particle number.
+Their contributions in neighboring nuclei are thus very similar, implying that their net effect on differential quantities such as $S_{2n}$ is strongly suppressed.
+A reliable description of two-neutron separation energies is therefore expected already at the present level of approximation.
+Residual uncertainties may nevertheless remain, arising from the absence of symmetry restoration and, in neutron-rich isotopes close to the drip line, from missing couplings to the particle continuum~\cite{Hagen2012,Tichai2024}.

 Figure~\ref{fig:S2n} displays two-neutron separation energies along the calcium and nickel nuclei based on the \magicint{} and \deltago{} interactions.
 We focus on the symmetry-broken CC approaches, as these are the only methods that can systematically address all open-shell nuclei along the chains.